-Building on early and preclinical work surrounding CBD and psychosis, a powerful new placebo-controlled study strongly suggests that yes, CBD could treat psychosis.
+Expanding preclinical work on CBD and psychosis, a new placebo-controlled study strongly suggests that CBD could treat psychosis.

 A Promising Area of Study: CBD for the Treatment of Psychosis

 For years, scientists have been trying to pull apart the mystery of the calming effects of CBD.
 Patients have long reported that CBD mitigates the intoxicating effects of THC.
 If a strain contains higher levels of CBD, its recreational effects are purportedly milder.
 As far back as the 1980s, researchers had determined CBD could halve the paranoia and anxiety of THC.2)Niesink, R. J., & van Laar, M. W. (2013).
 Does Cannabidiol Protect Against Adverse Psychological Effects of THC?.
 Frontiers in psychiatry, 4, 130. doi:10.3389/fpsyt.2013.00130

 With the knowledge that CBD could reduce the adverse psychological effects of THC, more recent studies have started to explore CBD and psychosis, including symptoms related to schizophrenia.

 To describe other recent research, back in 2012, in Translational Psychiatry, a group of international researchers looked at CBD’s impact on patients with schizophrenia.
 In this preclinical study, the authors compared the effects of CBD and a common anti-psychotic pharmaceutical.
 The double-blind randomized clinical trial found “either treatment was safe and led to significant clinical improvement, but cannabidiol displayed a markedly superior side-effect profile.”
 This essentially means CBD had far less side effects.
 This work paved the way for a renewed interest in CBD for psychosis.3)Leweke, F. M., Piomelli, D., Pahlisch, F., Muhl, D., Gerth, C. W., Hoyer, C., … Koethe, D. (2012).
 Cannabidiol enhances anandamide signaling and alleviates psychotic symptoms of schizophrenia.
 Translational psychiatry, 2(3), e94. doi:10.1038/tp.2012.15

 “CBD Had a Significant Impact”